robin-raymond/zax.io/casting.md

-### Casting a pointer to a by-value type
+### Casting a pointer to a by-reference or by-value type

-A pointer cannot be converted back to a by-reference type (or to a by-value type).
-The compiler does not allow this kind of casting to occur because the pointer may point to nothing.
-The pointer should be checked to verify that the pointer is pointing to a valid type's instance or a panic may occur at runtime.
-The `as` operator can be used as one method to convert the pointer or a pointer can be converted to a reference to a type by using the dot (`.`) operator.
+A pointer cannot be implicitly converted back to a by-reference type (or to a by-value type).
+The compiler does not allow this kind of casting to occur because the pointer may point to nothing and the programmer should check (or decide they don't need to check).
+If the pointer is not checked to verify that the pointer is pointing to a valid type's instance a panic may occur at runtime if the pointer is not valid.

+The `as` operator can be used as one method to convert the pointer to a by-value or by-reference type, or alternatively the dot (`.`) operator can convert a pointer to a by-reference type.

 The `cast` operator will forcefully convert any pointer type into a value reference of any other type but this is not recommended as it can lead to undefined behaviors.